Thanesh16/Power-BI-sales-dashboard/README.md

 ### 🔹 Description
 This project focuses on analyzing sales performance, customer behavior, and profitability using an interactive dashboard built in Power BI.

 The goal of this dashboard is to track overall sales trends, evaluate product profitability by analyzing total sales against variable costs, monitor customer retention, and provide actionable insights across different regions, segments, and teams.
+The full dataset (2023–2026) reveals a comprehensive view of business growth and customer loyalty.

 ### 🔹 Tools & Technologies